Shekhawati in Rajasthan: Exploring a treasure trove

 • Mahansar fort, Mahansar near Churu

-Apart from forts and palaces, there are innumerable cenotaphs (Chhatris), temples, royal heritage ponds, stepwells, etc. If you have time, keep exploring them.
-For religious people, among the important Hindu temples of the region are:
+Apart from forts and palaces, there are innumerable cenotaphs (Chhatris), temples, royal heritage ponds, stepwells, etc. If you have time, keep exploring them; here’s a list not to miss.

 • Salasar Balaji temple (Lord Hanuman), Salasar, Churu